TikkiK/korntatan_demo/README.md

  And Viola!
 You will run your app on localhost with no any damaged link problem.
- Good Luck with your project!!
+ See the real example on www.korntatan.com  Good Luck!!